Booker T. Washington: Legacy

 Booker T. Washington was so acclaimed as a public leader that the period of his activity, from 1880 to 1915, has been called the Age of Booker T. Washington.
 Historiography on Washington, his character, and the value of that leadership has varied dramatically.
 After his death, he came under heavy criticism in the civil rights community for accommodationism to white supremacy.
 However, since the late 20th century, a more balanced view of his very wide range of activities has appeared.
 As of 2010, the most recent studies, "defend and celebrate his accomplishments, legacy, and leadership".

 Washington was held in high regard by business-oriented conservatives, both white and black.
 Historian Eric Foner argues that the freedom movement of the late nineteenth century changed directions so as to align with America's new economic and intellectual framework.
 Black leaders emphasized economic self-help and individual advancement into the middle class as a more fruitful strategy than political agitation.
 There was emphasis on education and literacy throughout the period after the Civil War.
-Washington's famous Atlanta speech of 1895 marked this transition, as it called on blacks to develop their farms, their industrial skills, and their entrepreneurship as the next stage in emerging from slavery.
+Washington's famous Atlanta speech of 1895 marked this transition, as it called on Black people to develop their farms, their industrial skills, and their entrepreneurship as the next stage in emerging from slavery.

-By this time, Mississippi had passed a new constitution, and other Southern states were following suit, or using electoral laws to raise barriers to voter registration; they completed disenfranchisement of blacks at the turn of the 20th century to maintain white supremacy.
+By this time, Mississippi had passed a new constitution, and other Southern states were following suit, or using electoral laws to raise barriers to voter registration; they completed disenfranchisement of Black people at the turn of the 20th century to maintain white supremacy.
 But at the same time, Washington secretly arranged to fund numerous legal challenges to such voting restrictions and segregation, which he believed was the way they had to be attacked.

-Washington repudiated the historic abolitionist emphasis on unceasing agitation for full equality, advising blacks that it was counterproductive to fight segregation at that point.
+Washington repudiated the historic abolitionist emphasis on unceasing agitation for full equality, advising Black people that it was counterproductive to fight segregation at that point.
 Foner concludes that Washington's strong support in the black community was rooted in its widespread realization that, given their legal and political realities, frontal assaults on white supremacy were impossible, and the best way forward was to concentrate on building up their economic and social structures inside segregated communities.
 Historian C. Vann Woodward in 1951 wrote of Washington, "The businessman's gospel of free enterprise, competition, and laissez faire never had a more loyal exponent."

 Historians since the late 20th century have been divided in their characterization of Washington: some describe him as a visionary capable of "read[ing] minds with the skill of a master psychologist," who expertly played the political game in nineteenth-century Washington by its own rules.
 Others say he was a self-serving, crafty narcissist who threatened and punished those in the way of his personal interests, traveled with an entourage, and spent much time fundraising, signing autographs, and giving flowery patriotic speeches with much flag waving – acts more indicative of an artful political boss than an altruistic civil rights leader.